Healthy Living

 Maintaining oral hygiene is very important for overall health; it does far more just keeping a bright smile.
 Good oral hygiene can reduce the risk of serious conditions like heart diseases, and may also preserve memory as people age.
 Dental health may affect overall health in six different ways, which include:

 • Improves self-esteem and confidence – Teeth decay and gum infections not only affect looks, but can also lead to bad breath, which can affect a person's self-esteem and confidence.
-Smile24H suggests that good oral health can also increase quality of life by improving sleep and preventing infections and pain.
+Good oral health can also increase quality of life by improving sleep and preventing infections and pain.

 • Reduces the risk of heart diseases – Chronic inflammation caused by gum disease can result in blood vessel blockage, and even stroke.
 Many studies have shown a positive link between gum disease and other chronic conditions.
 Maintaining health teeth and gums makes a person less susceptible to other serious health complications.